 Instead of blaming yourself, try learning from your experiences (with professional help, if needed) and work towards changing habits for the future.
 This is the best way you can help your child learn and grow, and cope effectively with anxiety.

-Lifetime prevalence estimates of childhood separation anxiety is around 4 percent.
+Lifetime prevalence estimates of childhood separation anxiety are around 4 percent.
 Research says that approximately one-third of people who suffered from separation anxiety disorder in childhood (around 36 percent) suffered mental health issues in adulthood.

 This may sound scary to most parents.
 However, there are a few factors that influence the prognosis for separation anxiety disorder that we must take into consideration — such as the severity of symptoms, the age of a child, the nature of the child’s support system, and the life occurrences in the child’s life.